emqx/emqx-docs/en_US/modules/redis_authentication.md

 You can adjust the authentication query command according to your business needs, and use any [Redis supported command](http://redisdoc.com/index.html), but in any case, the authentication query command needs to meet the following conditions:

 1. The first data in the query result must be password.
-EMQ X uses this field to compare with the client password
+EMQX uses this field to compare with the client password

-2. If the salt configuration is enabled, the second data in the query result must be the salt field, and EMQ X uses this field as the salt value
+2. If the salt configuration is enabled, the second data in the query result must be the salt field, and EMQX uses this field as the salt value

 ## Access control default data structure